Azerbaijan & Georgia Experience - 18 Days

 Gudauri

-In the morning, wander through the vibrant local farmers market in Telavi, where butchers carve up fresh meat and vendors offload piles of spices, then visit Tsinandalia, a historic estate and winery once owned by noted Georgian poet Alexander Chavchavadze.
+Spend this morning wandering through the vibrant local farmers market in Telavi, where butchers carve up fresh meat and vendors offload piles of spices.
+Then, visit Tsinandali – a historic estate and winery once owned by Georgian poet Alexander Chavchavadze.
 In 1814, aristocrat Chavchavadze was the first to bottle wine produced using the qvevri method.
 Tour the complex, which consists of a memorial house, European-style landscaped garden, a traditional winery, wine cellar, hotel and cafe.
-Continue to UNESCO listed Alaverdi Cathedral that dates back to 6th century.
-Afterwards, drive into the mountains up the renowned Georgian Military Highway.
-Enjoy a dinner together and spend the night in lofty Gudauri.
+Continue to UNESCO World Heritage-listed Alaverdi Monastery, which dates back to the 6th century.
+After, drive into the mountains up the renowned Georgian Military Highway.
+Tonight, have dinner with your group and spend the night in lofty Gudauri.

 • Day 8